David E. Procter, Director

 Chandra Ruthstrom, Program/Project Coordinator

 Chandra Ruthstrom is the Program/Project Coordinator for operations at the Center for Engagement and Community Development.
 Her duties include special event coordination, maintaining and monitoring fiscal operations, serving as the liaison with university departments and Kansas communities and is the center’s grant manager and administrator.
+Chandra received both the KSU Award of Excellence and the Employee of the Year Award for 2018-2019.
 She enjoys living in the country with her husband Terry and is proud to represent her small hometown as a member of Leonardville PRIDE.
 Rural by Choice!

 Timothy Shaffer, Assistant Director